Darkle/BlueLoss-Desktop-App-Windows/README.md

 ## How To Use

-When you run BlueLoss, it sits in your system tray (or menu bar on MacOS) and searches for devices on your network.
+When you run BlueLoss, it sits in your system tray (or menu bar on MacOS) and searches for discoverable Bluetooth devices.

 #### System Tray (Menu Bar) Options: